cylc/cylc-admin/docs/proposal-new-output-syntax.md

 a?y => b2
 b1 | b2 => c  # join
 ```
-Note joining can trigger off of expected outputs, because the output is
+Note joining can trigger off of required outputs, because the output is
-only "expected" if the task actually runs.
+only "required" if the task actually runs.

 **Failure recovery** is a common example of this:
 ```